Surfing in Europe

 If you are travelling by ferry to your destination of choice, you’ll be able to bring your favourite, customised surfboard with you.
 If you don’t have one, don’t worry.
 Nearby surfing schools will provide you with the equipment you need.
 Ready to reign over the seas?
 Then read on!

-The Causeway Coast can be found in County Antrim, Northern Ireland, and has seen its celebrity explode in recent years due to the TV series which was filmed in several places located along it.
+The Causeway Coast can be found in County Antrim, Northern Ireland, and has seen its celebrity explode in recent years due to the TV series Game of Thrones which was filmed in several places located along it.
 Tourists from around the world come here to follow the footsteps of Daenerys and Tyrion, but also to enjoy a great day at the seaside resort of Portrush.
 This lively, picturesque town boasts three beaches, which have all been awarded a Blue Flag, a prized offered by the government to the finest beaches of Ireland.

 East Strand Beach is popular with water sports enthusiasts, especially surfers.
 If you already know a thing or two about surfing, go ahead and take on the Portrush’s waves.
 If you know nothing – like Jon Snow – do not worry: knock at the local surfing school’s door to book a lesson.
 After a memorable day in the salty water, relax your muscles by walking the beach’s promenade and admiring the view.